dbmooreuk/tkd-choong-jang/APP_STORE_GUIDE.md

 - Use arrows or swipe to navigate moves
 - Tap the list icon to jump to any move

-All 52 moves are included with complete descriptions.
+All moves for each included pattern have complete descriptions.

 Contact: [your-email@example.com]
 ```